UnscriptedVN/author/README.md

 - `sdk-version`: The version of the Ren'Py SDK to use while building.
 Will default to `7.3.2` if none is found.

 - `project-dir`: The directory where the project exists.
 Will default to `'.'` (root) if none is found.

+- `import-steam-libs`: Whether to import the Steam libraries.
+Defaults to `false`.

 ### Outputs